plblum/jivs/docs/Learning_Jivs/Server_Pages/Home.md

 ## Add the Editor Reconciliation Helpers

 Server-generated pages need a consistent way to align the `FieldValueHosts` with available editors.
-The Rules configure every possible `FieldValueHost`, but only those with editors on the page should be enabled and supplied with values.
+The ValueHost Rules configure every possible `FieldValueHost`, but only those with editors on the page should be enabled and supplied with values.
 The `reconcileValueHostsWithEditors()` function supports that.

 Add the following helpers to the application's DOM integration code.
 They are also provided in `jivs-dom-helpers.ts`.